 BNL's Waste Management Facility handles the collection, storing, transporting, and the disposal of waste generated at the Laboratory.
-This modern facility was designed for handling hazardous, industrial, radioactive, and mixed waste and is comprised of three staging areas: a facility for hazardous waste, regulated by the Resource Conservation and Recovery Act (RCRA); a mixed-waste building for material that is both hazardous and radioactive; and a reclamation building for radioactive material.
+This modern facility is comprised of three staging areas: a facility for hazardous waste, regulated by the Resource Conservation and Recovery Act (RCRA); a mixed-waste building for material that is both hazardous and radioactive; and a reclamation building for radioactive material.
 The RCRA and mixed-waste buildings are managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).
 These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
 Due to the relatively small quantities and infrequent generation of mixed waste, BNL has reduced its waste storage footprint by consolidating hazardous and mixed wastes into its RCRA waste building.

-Hazardous waste from routine operations in 2011 was basically unchanged from 2010 generation rates.
-Mixed waste generation decreased slightly in 2011 and can be attributed primarily to fluctuations in operations and material substitutions.
-Radioactive waste quantity for routine operations decreased significantly and is primarily attributed to decreases in radioactive liquid generation.
+Hazardous waste from routine operations in 2012 was basically unchanged from 2011 generation rates.
+Mixed waste and radioactive waste generation increased in 2012 and can be attributed primarily to increased operations at BNL's Collider Accelerator Department.

 Wastes generated by remediation projects, decommissioning activities, or one-time events (e.g., lab cleanout) are considered non-routine.
-In 2011, BNL continued to reduce the inventory of legacy waste materials through lab cleanouts.
-Restoration and decommissioning activities included the removal of the High Flux Beam Reactor and Brookhaven Graphite Research Reactor components.
+In 2012, BNL continued to reduce the inventory of legacy waste materials through lab cleanouts.
+Restoration and decommissioning activities included debris remaining from BNL's Brookhaven Graphite Research Reactor decommissioning.
 Other non-routine wastes included disposal of lead contaminated debris, lead shielding, and polychlorinated biphenyl (PCB) wastes.
+COMPLIANCE MONITORING PROGRAM